IBM/event-streams/_11.1/02-installing/07-configuring.md

 Depending on your setup and purpose of deployment, you can add more `replicas` which sets the number of Kafka Bridge instances to run.
 For production environments, for example, consider deploying more than one replica for resilience.

 After enabling the Kafka Bridge, create an OpenShift route for the Kafka Bridge service.
-For example, in the OpenShift web concole, go to **Networking > Routes**, and click **Create Route**, then click **Edit YAML**, and add the following custom resource:
+For example, in the OpenShift web console, go to **Networking > Routes**, and click **Create Route**, then click **Edit YAML**, and add the following custom resource:

 ```yaml
 kind: Route